codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

     $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.app

-If you have Xcode Debugging Symbols enabled, dSYM file will be generated in the same directory as the app and can be accessed with pattern:
+If you have Xcode Debugging Symbols enabled, the dSYM file will be generated in the same directory as the app and can be accessed with the following artifact pattern:

     $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.dSYM